Goldfish Care – Complete, In-Depth and Free Guide

 Goldfish FAQ: Quick Answers To Everything

-In this FAQ we provide short, to-the-point answers to over 30 questions on goldfish – and the list is growing all the time.
+In this FAQ we provide short, to-the-point answers to over 30 questions – and the list is growing all the time.

-How long do goldfish live?
+How long do they live?
 How big do they grow?
+How many varieties and types of goldfish are there?
 Are they good for beginners?
 What do they eat?
+What water temperature do they prefer?

-We answer these questions and many more – Essential reading for the owner of any goldfish.
+We answer these questions and many more – Essential reading for everyone.

 Tank Size: What Size Tank do Goldfish Need?

-Although goldfish always seem to be pictured in tiny glass bowls, this is the surest way to cause sickness and cut their life short.
+Although they always seem to be pictured in tiny glass goldfish bowl, this is the surest way to cause sickness and cut their life short.

 So the single most important step to take toward caring for your goldfish is making sure they have a large enough tank in which to live.